sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 Zero trust is not a specific security architecture, a product or software solution but rather a methodology for secure access that requires an organization to rethink their security strategy and network architecture.
 The key to understanding a zero trust network is understanding who is making access requests and from which device the request originates — then mapping that request to access policies per application or asset.

-## What are the core principles of the zero trust model?
+## What Are the Core Principles of the Zero Trust Model?

 To be successful, a zero trust framework entails several core underlying principles, including: